A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 If you are looking for something of a more specific size, you can not go wrong with taking canvas stretcher bars and creating your frame from them.
 (THESE are the ones I use)

 The stretcher bars are bought piece by piece which can allow for more unique sizes.
-For example – try making a 6” x2 4” frame if you want a loom that is long and skinny.
-It would be hard to find a pre-made frame that size.
-They are generally really inexpensive because they are meant to be covered up by canvas for painting.
-If you like this option but want something more attractive you can always decorate your simple frame loom to your liking later on.
+For example – try making a 6” x24” frame if you want a loom that is long and skinny.
+It could be hard to find a pre-made frame that size.

-Simple looms are incredibly versatile since you are not confined to any specific warp sett.
-The nature of the simple frame is that it doesn’t have any notches or pins to set your warp.
-The same frame can be used for 5 EPI, 8 EPI, and 14 EPI weaving!
+Recap: the nature of the simple frame is that it doesn’t have any notches or pins to set your warp.
+The same frame can be used for a 5 EPI, 8 EPI, 14 EPI, etc. weaving!
 Having options means you can not only change everything up between weavings, but also within the same weaving!
 (Learn about EPI HERE) I personally think this is one of the best things about a simple frame loom.
 It can do pretty much anything I want it to.

 Due to the versatility of the simple frame loom you can play with your EPI’s with no extra effort.